Free and Reduced Lunch Program

-If your total household income is at or below the amounts on the Income Chart, your child can receive free lunches or reduced price for 50 cents.
+- If your total household income is at or below the amounts on the Income Chart, your child can receive free lunches or reduced price for $1.00.

 If you now receive food stamps or TANF for the child(ren) for whom you are applying, the application must have the child(ren)’s names, a food stamp or TANF case number for each child, and the signature of an adult household member.
 If you are applying for a foster child, the application must have the child’s name, the child’s “personal use” income, and an adult signature.
 If you do not list a food stamp or TANF case number for the child(ren) for whom you are applying, then the application must have the child(ren)’s names, the names of all household members, the amount of income each person received last month and where it came from, the signature of an adult household member and that adult’s social security number or the word “none” if the adult does not have a social security number.